Comparing Type Systems for Deadlock Freedom: Introduction

+where, following the syntax of the type system of Vasconcelos~\cite{V12}, we use the restriction $\res{xy}$ to indicate that $x$ and $y$ are the two endpoints of the same channel (and similarly for $\res{wz}$).
+Also, $\unit$ denotes a terminated channel.
+Process $P$ belongs to the class \fullKoba.
+It consists of two processes in parallel, each implementing \emph{two separate sessions} in sequence; as such, $P$ does not respect the monolithic structure imposed by ``composition plus hiding''.
+Our separation result is that $P$ falls outside \muKoba, the strict sub-class of \fullKoba that adheres to ``composition plus hiding''.
+Now, process $P$ has an operationally equivalent cousin, the process

+which is structurally equivalent to one that is more parallel and respects ``composition plus hiding'':

+Our unifying result is that all processes in \fullKoba but outside of \muKoba have these kind of more parallel, operationally equivalent cousins, which respect the ``composition plus hiding'' principle that characterizes class \lcp.

-\Cref{f:summary} graphically summarizes these contributions.
-To the best of our knowledge, our work defines the \emph{first formal comparison} between fundamentally distinct type systems for deadlock freedom in message-passing processes.
-Previous comparisons, such as the ones in~\cite{CDM14} and~\cite[\S6]{DBLP:journals/mscs/CairesPT16}, are informal: they are based on representative ``corner cases'', i.e., examples of deadlock-free session processes typable in one system but not in some other.
+To our knowledge, our work is the first to formally compare fundamentally distinct type systems for deadlock freedom in message-passing processes.
+Previous comparisons by Carbone et al.~\cite{CDM14} and Caires et al.~\cite[\S6]{DBLP:journals/mscs/CairesPT16}, are informal: they are based on representative ``corner cases'', namely examples of deadlock-free session processes typable in one system but not in some other.